 - Your account will not be reported to Credit Reference Agencies as being “in arrears”.

-- No fees will be charged to reflect non-payment of your mortgage.
+- No fees will be charged, or letters sent, to reflect non-payment of your mortgage.

-- Interest will be charged on the unpaid amount at the current rate paid on your mortgage.
+- Interest is charged on the unpaid amount at the current rate and will increase your mortgage balance.

 - Unpaid mortgage payments will be repayable after the payment holiday over an agreed period.

-- At the end of the payment holiday we will review your situation and agree what happens next.
+- Before the end of the payment holiday period we will review your situation to agree what happens next.

 It would be normal practice to obtain an income and expenditure assessment to understand how we can support you.
 Due to the urgency of the current situation, we are not requesting this, however if your situation does not improve after the payment holiday, we will request this information to assess how we can help you further.

 As mentioned above, and in line with industry practice, the amount that has not been paid will need to be repaid after your payment holiday.
-It will not automatically be spread over the remaining term of your mortgage or an additional period added to the end of your mortgage term.
 When we review your circumstances after the initial payment holiday period, we will discuss this with you and ensure an affordable plan is put in place.

 We would encourage you to consider when to start your payment holiday based on your work situation, your other financial commitments and any unemployment/sickness insurance or savings you may have.

-If you have a shared ownership property, we recommend you also speak with you housing association to see how they may be able to help you.
+If you have a Shared Ownership property, we recommend you also speak with you housing association to see how they may be able to help you.
+If you have a Help to Buy property, speak with your equity loan agent if you will have difficulty paying the interest.

 If you think you may have problems paying your mortgage due to Covid19